Meenakshi-Sarath/QRS-Detection-using-Pan-Tompkins-Algorithm-in-ECG-Signals/README.md

 overridden to a small value in the testbench purely for simulation speed; use the real target frequency (default 100MHz) for synthesis.

-Known limitations / possible extensions
+## Known limitations / possible extensions

-Single-lead only.
+* Single-lead only.
-peak_detect requires a quiet ~1.3s warm-up window to calibrate its adaptive threshold before trusting detections.
+* peak_detect requires a quiet ~1.3s warm-up window to calibrate its adaptive threshold before trusting detections.
-Arrhythmia classification is simple threshold/rule-based, not validated against clinical sensitivity/precision metrics (a companion MATLAB reference implementation computes those against PhysioNet annotations — see sim/).
+* Arrhythmia classification is simple threshold/rule-based, not validated against clinical sensitivity/precision metrics (a companion MATLAB reference implementation computes those against PhysioNet annotations — see sim/).
-No explicit lead-off / motion-artifact detection.
+* No explicit lead-off / motion-artifact detection.

-Background
+## Background

 Based on: Pan J, Tompkins WJ.
 A Real-Time QRS Detection Algorithm.
 IEEE Trans Biomed Eng.
 1985.

 Test data: MIT-BIH Arrhythmia Database (PhysioNet).
-Contentecg.memmemecg.memmemexcerpt_from_previous_claude_message.txt1 linetxtexcerpt_from_previous_claude_message.txt1 linetxtexcerpt_from_previous_claude_message.txt1 linetxtexcerpt_from_previous_claude_message.txt1 linetxtexcerpt_from_previous_claude_message.txt1 linetxt